prose/prose/_posts/help/2012-06-20-prose-for-writers.md

 Only changes are stored on every save.
 Thanks to git you can access older versions of your document using [GitHub](https://github.com/prose/documents/commits/master).
 In future we'll allow you to access them right within Prose.
 Just give us some more time please. :)

 ![Revisions](http://prose.io/images/screenshots/prose-for-writers/revisions.png)
 ![Changesets](http://prose.io/images/screenshots/prose-for-writers/changesets.png)

 ### Invite collaborators

 If your co-workers or friends haven't created a Github Account yet, this might be a good occasion to get started.
-Write Permissions are totally transparent, and managed on GitHub.
+Write permissions are totally transparent, and managed on GitHub.
 To invite collaborators you need to give them permission to your repository and send them the link to the document on Prose.

 ![Invite collaborators](http://prose.io/images/screenshots/prose-for-writers/add-collaborators.png)

 ### Share your work

-Make sure your repository is public and just share the URL of the post.
+Make sure your repository is public and just share the URL of the [post](http://prose.io/#prose/documents/blob/master/articles/hello-world.md).
 Readers will always see the most up to date version.

 ![Invite collaborators](http://prose.io/images/screenshots/prose-for-writers/share.png)